Nahuel88Ar/Cells-Detection-/README.md

 # Cells Detection

 ## What is this?
-This repository provides an automatic cell counter algorithm to count cell numbers in 2D microscopy images from Diatoms Cells.
+This repository provides an automatic cell detector algorithm to detect and count cell numbers in 2D microscopy images from Diatoms Cells.

 **Please star this repository if you like it :)**